 In this post you’ll find stargazing spots in Mount Rainier National Park, where to stay the night, and what to do during the day at Mount Rainier too.
 Read on to plan an unforgettable stargazing trip to Mount Rainier.

-This post was originally published in June 2021, and was updated in February 2022.
+This post was originally published in June 2021, and was updated most recently in February 2023.

 How to Get to Mount Rainier National Park